New Zealand Young Farmers

 New Zealand Young Farmers (NZYF) is a national agricultural organisation with clubs throughout the country.
 It was formed in 1927 in the town of Feilding.
 The organisation acts as a social network for rural youth around the country and is actively involved in the education and promotion of personal skills for its members.
 There are over 1500 members in over 60 clubs around the country, all backed by the national organisation, which has its headquarters in Templeton, Canterbury.
-The organisation's current Board Chair is Jessie Waite.
+The organisation's current board chair is Chloe Belfield.

 History

 The first Young Farmers clubs started in Feilding in 1927 and in Auckland in 1932, but much of the organisation's early growth came in the south.
 By the early 1930s there were eight clubs in the Otago region alone, and they formed New Zealand's first Young Farmers Federation.
 The federation rapidly expanded, containing 40 clubs by 1935, over half of them from Otago and with only two in the North Island.

 In 1936 the young organisation moved its headquarters to the government's Department of Agriculture in Wellington and adopted a new constitution.
 This promoted the club's national nature, encouraging more growth in the North Island.
 By 1937 the federation included nearly 120 clubs, evenly distributed between the two islands.
 The organisation's membership dropped during World War II, but quickly recovered ground after 1945, rising to a peak of 306 clubs in 1948.
 A partner organisation, the Country Girls' Club, was also organised during the late 1940s.
 In 1972 the two organisations amalgamated to become the Federation of Rural Youth.
 The following year, a new constitution was accompanied by a change of name to the "New Zealand Federation of Young Farmers Clubs", a name it kept until 2003 when it became "New Zealand Young Farmers".